 What is the difference between reconstruction and just shaving?
 The brow bossing is a kind of external shell that covers two empty cavities called frontal sinuses, which are within the frontal bone.
 These facial x-rays show them.

 This external shell of the forehead bone can be shaved up to the point where the frontal sinuses are reached.
 That is the limit for "forehead shaving " because going further would mean getting through the wall and leaving the sinus uncovered.
 This shell (called anterior wall of the frontal sinus) can be thin or thick, depending on the patient's facial skeleton.
 When it is thinner than the amount of reduction needed (the vast majority of cases) a “reconstruction surgery” of the frontal bone surface becomes the technique of choice for the recontouring to result in a real feminization.
 "Reconstruction" (popularly known as type 3 procedure) means removing the external wall of the forehead bone in a way that the sinus gets uncovered, shaving the surrounding surface and the orbital rims to reduce their projection, and then putting the external wall back to cover the sinus again (like it if it were a bony cap).
 This generates a new forehead surface that is placed more backwards than before.
+In order for the grafted external wall to remain immobilized until it knitts together with the surrounding bone, some titanium materials are used, such as very thin mini plates (or sometimes maleable mesh) and tiny screws.
+Bone cement made of hydroxyapatite (also known as bone substitute) is used as a "finishing plaster" to even out any resulting gap and to speed up the healing/bonding process of the bone.

 By means of a "forehead reconstruction surgery" the forehead projection can be set back as close to the ideal female range as needed.
 Some of our patients got about half inch of projection removed.
 Many times the nose must be operated along with the forehead contouring because the surface of the forehead is moved more backwards than where the top of the nose is.

 It is important to point out that although forehead recontouring is agressive surgery, it is just facial plastic surgery and in no cases will the brain be exposed, since all the work is done on the external surface of the skull, no matter which contouring technique is used (shaving or reconstruction).
+This means that there is an anatomical limit for the setback, and it is the poterior wall of the frontal sinus (the one that separates the sinus from the brain).
+If this posterior wall is placed too close to the external wall (in other words, if the depth of the sinus is lower than the amount of setback needed), then the external wall can't be pushed back as much as needed as it can't be pushed behind the posterior wall.
+This anatomical situation is not common, though.

 If your forehead contouring for facial feminization (brow bossing reduction surgery) is combined with a scalp advance, the scar will be on the top of the forehead, along the hair line.
 It will gradually fade to light pink during the first 6 months and finally, after about a year, it should acquire the same color as the rest of the skin and get barely visible.
 If a scalp advance is not needed and the forehead contouring is then made through a coronal incision, then the scar will be on the top of the head, from ear to ear, concealed by the hair.